-With this understanding that life is an ever-changing journey in which our mortality lacks control of the unknown; with this knowing that uncertainty springs forth from crisis, which is an unrelenting component of our existence; with this revelation that our biology bears a hand in our inability to hear the universe when in crisis, how, then, can we live through uncertainty?
+With this understanding that life is an ever-changing journey in which our mortality lacks control of the unknown, with this knowledge that uncertainty springs forth from crisis, which is an unrelenting component of our existence, with this revelation that our biology bears a hand in our inability to hear the universe when in crisis, how, then, can we live through uncertainty?

 Les marabouts by Boris Nzebo.
 2019.
 ARTX

 Antidotes for Uncertainty

 The self, through a trove of influences, is constantly being transformed into newer versions of being.
 Uncertainty is one of such influences that shifts the course of our existence.
 And underneath the fear ejected by uncertainty lies a chance to live as a different self (either as we take on a new career path, walk away from an abusive environment, let go of an addiction, or attempt other ways of living).

 Life is a journey.
 As with every journey, we pass through an array of environments amidst fluctuating climates.
 And so when walking through the surroundings of uncertainty, we are called to get comfortable with the unknown; to embrace phrases like ‘I don’t know’ because they unlock the unexplored portions of life; to breathe in the discomfort of uncertainty because, after all, certainty may or may not come later and uncertainty is an everlasting experience, only changing its driver at different stages of our lives.